shadowbq/robust-atd/README.md

 errordir: ~/robust/errors
 ```

-This file is expanded via the `os` module and maps to windows too.
+This file is expanded via the `os` module is compliant with windows user directories.

 ## Tools Overview